 1. Visit Convento de San Felipe Neri | Sucre things to do

 My favorite place in Sucre is the Convento de San Felipe Neri, a 17th century monastery.
 Nowadays a primary school.
 The roof is open to the public and offers a beautiful view of the city.
-Especially at the end of the day, the city gets a magic glow.
+One of the best things to do in Sucre is to go there at the end of the day, as the city gets a magic glow.
 The entrance is a bit difficult to find and because opening times are not always clear, you might have to ring the bell several times a day to be let in.

 A museum about handicraft and weaving art may not sound appealing to everyone.
 However, you should not skip a visit to the Museo de Arte Indígena Asur when you are in Sucre.
 Especially if you are planning to visit one of the surrounding markets.
 This museum has managed to exhibit the local weaving art and traditional weaving techniques in a beautiful and fashionable way, by using light, video, music and design.

 The most beautiful rugs are displayed on the walls, including traditional costumes and musical instruments.
 Rituals and sacrifices, taking place prior to the weaving process, are clearly depicted and explained.
 The museum explains, among other things, that patterns, motifs and use of color show in which village or municipality a piece was made.
 And of course you will learn more about the process, what it takes to produce one piece of cloth.

 3. Enjoy the Orígenes show | cultural things to do in Sucre Bolivia

 One of the best cultural things to do in Sucre is to join the Origines show.
 In an almost 2-hour music and dance program, you will be taken on a journey through Bolivia.
 The dancers are professionally trained and fantastic.
 And the costumes are breathtaking!
 Of course this show attracts tourists, but due to the setting and the large number of Bolivian guests, it remains its local character.
 You don’t have the feeling of entering a big tourist show.